-This shall be Director & Senior Executive Officer (responsible for the Corporate Communications and Investor Relations Department).
+This shall be Executive Officer (responsible for the Corporate Communications and Investor Relations Department).

-Tetsuji Higuchi, Representative Director, Senior Executive Officer, Chief Financial Officer, is currently in charge of this assignment.
+Tetsuji Higuchi, Representative Director, Executive Vice President, Chief Financial Officer (responsible for the Corporate Planning Dept. and the Corporate Communications and Investor Relations Dept.), is currently in charge of this assignment.